 I love to plan my day using a day planner that I designed myself.
-I am excited to share with you How to Organize Your Day Planner!
+I am pleased to share with you how to organize your day planner!
 This article is a continuation of the articles How to Organize Your Personal Calendar and Tips For Using Your Personal Planner.
 If you haven’t read it yet, you may want to check these out too!

 I previously wrote that I work with a lot of technology and a couple of different digital calendars in my day job and I have tried going totally digital when it comes to my planning.
 But I have to admit that I use the tech version as my back up and I prefer to use the hard copy version for my yearly and day-to-day planning.